microsoft/ApplicationInsights-JS/API-reference.md

 In the portal, you can [search on exception type and view](https://azure.microsoft.com/documentation/articles/app-insights-diagnostic-search/) the type, message, and stack trace of individual instances.

+By default, uncaught browser exceptions are caught by the SDK and reported to the portal.
+To disable this behavior, insert the following line in the initialization snippet that you got from the portal.
+You can't set this anywhere else:

+    })({
+    instrumentationKey: "your instrumentation key",

+    disableExceptionTracking: true
+    });

 ### trackTrace